 Assistant Editor: Stefanie Jansen-Wilhelm (Radboud University Nijmegen)

-Advisory board: Prof. Abdullahi Ahmed An-Na’im (Emory Law School, USA), Prof. Upendra Baxi (Warwick University, UK), Prof. Marc Bossuyt (Antwerp University, Belgium), Prof. Kevin Boyle (University of Essex, UK), Prof. B.S.
-Chimni (WB National University of Juridical Sciences), Dr. Philippe Cullet (School of Oriental and African Studies, UK & International Environmental Law Research Centre, Geneva Switzerland (NGO)), Victor Dankwa (University of Ghana, Ghana and member of the African Commission on Human and Peoples’ Rights), Prof. Koen De Feyter (University of Antwerp, Belgium), Prof. Olivier Deschutter (Université Catholique de Louvain, Belgium), Prof. Jack Donnelly (Andrew Mellon Professor, Graduate School of International Studies, Univeristy of Denver, USA), Prof. Cees Flinterman (Universiteit Utrecht, member of the Committee on the elimination of iscrimination against women), Prof. Yash Ghai (Professor Emeritus, University of Hong Kong), Prof. Aeyal Gross (Tel Aviv University, Israel), Prof. Li-An Thio (National University of Singapore, Singapore), Prof. Marc Pallemaerts (ULB-VUB & IEEP, Belgium), Prof. Anne Peters (Universität Basel, Switzerland), Prof. Jeremy Sarkin (University of the Western Cape, South Africa), Prof. Magdalena Sepulveda (University of Peace, Costa Rica), Prof. Issa Shivji (Professor of Legal Theory, Human Rights, Law and Development; University of Dar-el-Salaam,Tanzania), Prof. Surya Subedi OBE (University of Leeds, UK), Prof. James Thuo Gathii (Associate Professor of Law, Albany Law School, USA), Prof. Françoise Tulkens (Université Catholique de Louvain, Belgium), Prof. Yogesh Tyagi, (University Jawaharlal Nehru), Prof. Christine Van den Wyngaert (Antwerp University, Belgium) and Prof. Raquel Yrigoyen Fajardo (President of International Insitute of Law and Society, Toronto).
+Advisory board: Abdullahi Ahmed An-Na’im (Emory Law, USA), Upendra Baxi (Warwick University, UK), Marc Bossuyt (University of Antwerp, Belgium), B.S.
+Chimni (WB National University of Juridical Sciences, India), Philippe Cullet (School of Oriental and African Studies, UK & International Environmental Law Research Centre, Switzerland), Victor Dankwa (University of Ghana, Ghana), Koen De Feyter (University of Antwerp, Belgium), Olivier De Schutter (Université Catholique de Louvain, Belgium), Jack Donnelly (University of Denver, USA), Cees Flinterman (Utrecht University, the Netherlands), Yash Ghai (Professor Emeritus, University of Hong Kong, China), Aeyal Gross (Tel Aviv University, Israel), Thio Li-ann (National University of Singapore, Singapore), Marc Pallemaerts (Université Libre de Bruxelles & IEEP, Belgium), Anne Peters (Universität Basel, Switzerland), Jeremy Sarkin (University of the Western Cape, South Africa), Magdalena Sepúlveda (University for Peace, Costa Rica), Issa Shivji (University of Dar-es-Salaam,Tanzania), Surya Subedi OBE (University of Leeds, UK), James Thuo Gathii (Loyola University Chicago, USA), Françoise Tulkens (Université Catholique de Louvain, Belgium), Yogesh Tyagi (Jawaharlal Nehru University, India), Christine Van den Wyngaert (University of Antwerp, Belgium), Raquel Yrigoyen Fajardo (International Insitute of Law and Society, Toronto)